 7. The Happy Hour Drinker

 Powers down the drinks at the reduced price.
 Generally a good tipper, stays for only an hour or two – and then you’ll seem him tomorrow.
 Great people for the most part.
+Have the taxi company or Uber on speed dial.

 There’s a reason why Happy Hours are busy – reduced drink and food pricing.
 You might think that your customers here at this time are cheap, but I’ve found the opposite to be true.